pbisht2105/blinkit_sales_analyis_dashboard/README.md

   - The dataset includes transaction-level data for all items sold by Blinkit.
   - Key fields include `item_id`, `item_type`, `fat_content`, `total_sales`, `item_quantity`, `customer_rating`, `outlet_id`, `outlet_size`, `outlet_location`, and `outlet_establishment_type`.

-The data is imported into **Power BI** from the CSV files, where various KPIs and charts are generated for analysis.
+The data is imported into **Power BI** from the Blinkit Grocery Data file, where various KPIs and charts are generated for analysis.

 ---